Table of Contents

 - After-care Services – After-care services help to reduce the risk of relapse once formal treatment ends.
 Participation in mutual support groups such as Alcoholics Anonymous or Narcotics Anonymous can be substantial life-lines helping to sustain recovery, but, having access to services in case relapse occurs is better.
 Remember, relapse should never be considered a failure, but, rather as a need to try again.
 For those who need additional counseling or extended care, a wide range of options exist in holistic rehab practices.

 What does Narcotic Rehab Cost?
 Is Insurance Accepted?

 The cost of narcotic rehab varies by facility, amenity offerings, durations of treatment, and services provided.
 Generally, an inpatient narcotic rehab would be more expensive than an outpatient rehab because they provide food, housing, and 24 hour access to care and professional staff member services.
 Some rehabs offer private, exclusive, or luxurious accommodations that can add to the comfort of the patient at a higher cost ranging anywhere from $1,000 to $5,000 a day or more.

 Outpatient narcotic rehabs provide treatment on a daily, weekly, or monthly basis, but, they do not provide overnight treatment.
 Fees are based on individual requirements and the type of treatments they participate in.
 Many outpatient services offer payment plans based on a sliding scale fee and are funded through grants to offset patient costs.
 Both inpatient and outpatient treatment facilities accept insurance, but, the types and plans will vary by facility.
-It’s best to check with your insurance provider and the facility directly to know exactly what options are availableCall 800-290-3952 Today
+It’s best to check with your insurance provider and the facility directly to know exactly what options are availableCall 800-290-3952 Today Who Answers?

 Where Should I Go for Help?